Click Here for Our Recommended Antivirus for Your Device

 Main Differences Between Jiu-jitsu and Aikido

-1. Jiu-jitsu was mainly used for fights and combats several years ago.
+1. Jiu-jitsu was mainly used for fights and was combated several years ago.
 On the other hand, Aikido focuses on self-defense.

 2. Both Jiu-jitsu and Aikido use colors for ranking.
-In Jiu-jitsu, colors go from white, then blue, purple, followed by brown and then black.
+In Jiu-jitsu, colors go from white to blue and purple, followed by brown and black.
 However, in Aikido, colors go from white, then yellow, orange, and blue, followed by brown and black.

-3. When talking about competitions, Aikido does not have any role, since it is a self-defense martial art.
-In Jiu-jitsu, there are competitions that are divided into several tournaments.
+3. Aikido has no role when discussing competitions since it is a self-defense martial art.
+In Jiu-jitsu, some competitions are divided into several tournaments.
 One can win here by submissions or points.

-4. Aikido is mainly a response to the charge by an opponent, and so if the opponent attacks one in different ways, Aikido shall not have any answer.
+4. Aikido is mainly a response to an opponent’s charge, so if the opponent attacks one differently, Aikido shall not have any answer.
 On the other hand, Jiu-jitsu prepares one for unpredictable charges and attacks and hence is more complicated.

 Difference Between Jiu jitsu and Aikido